GSA/digitalgov.gov/content/posts/2018/09/2018-09-26-office-educational-technology-hold-design-challenge-supporting-data-reporting-requirements.md

 ---
 slug: office-educational-technology-hold-design-challenge-supporting-data-reporting-requirements
 date: 2018-09-26 12:00:00 -0500
-title: 'Office of Educational Technology to Hold a Design Challenge to Support Data Reporting Requirements'
+title: 'A Design Challenge to Improve How School Data is Reported'
 summary: 'Join the DOE for two days of sketching, prototyping and building solutions to help states design family-friendly approaches to report cards'
+deck: 'Join the DOE for two days of sketching, prototyping and building solutions to help states design family-friendly approaches to report cards.'
 authors:
   - office-educational-technology
 categories: